HMI2-Research-Group/PIP-Summer-School/README.md

 - [Anaconda](https://www.anaconda.com/download)
 - [VS Code](https://code.visualstudio.com/)

-Tip: Always use VS Code.
-It's the best IDE and please try to prove me wrong.
+Tip: VS Code has the best IDE.

 Both of the softwares are very important.
 If any issues installing them please contact the instructor.